 Please also email us if you have any queries or ideas you think we'd find useful.

+We have monitoring, including sound and video, confirming kiwi presence.
 At right is a photo of the first kiwi chick removed (Feb 2016) for raising in a (currently) more secure sanctuary - say hello to Popokotea!

 What is the Mt Hiwi Trust?